December 2017–January 2018 North American cold wave: Record temperatures

 On January 6, Raleigh–Durham International Airport in North Carolina set a record for the longest time spent below 32 F, 159 hours according to WTVD.
 The record of eight days set in 1895 and 1917 still had yet to be broken, but temperatures were not recorded every hour at that time.
 On January 7, temperatures in Massachusetts were so cold that part of Buzzards Bay froze.
 That day saw new record lows established in Worcester, Providence and Hartford, and tied in Boston.
 During the cold wave, Boston used two million barrels of oil to heat their homes, more than what is burned in an average year, and more than twice all the oil burned in 2016.

 The first week of 2018 became the coldest first week on record of any year in New York City, Pittsburgh, Raleigh, Charlotte, Tallahassee, Detroit and Cincinnati.
 New Orleans tied their coldest first week of the year that was previously set in 1970.
 The second coldest first week of the year was set in Jacksonville, Cleveland, Indianapolis, and Boston.
-Dulles International Airport saw their longest cold wave on record, while Bridgeport, Connecticut saw it’s largest streak of subfreezing temperatures.
+Dulles International Airport saw their longest cold wave on record, while Bridgeport, Connecticut saw its longest streak of subfreezing temperatures.